codelakegmbh/browserdb/README.md

 It should __NOT__ be used to store large amounts of data as it will not scale efficiently in regard to memory and speed!
 So be careful how you use it or how a user of your application could use it and possibly dump it with too much data.

+__NOTE:__ The master branch will contain work that is still work-in-progress.
+So if you want to download a stable version of the library source code please get it from the GitHub release page.

 ## Content

 * [Installation](#installation)